-Deploying Astro applications to Cloudflare
+Deploying Astro Applications to Cloudflare

 I’m in on Astro.
 I haven’t quite figured out every little detail of it, but it feels comprehensive enough that I’m ready to invest more time and energy into it being the new way that I deploy full-stack JS apps.